ESanchezLozano/iCCR/README.md

 CCR models have been trained using the LFPW, HELEN, AFW, IBUG, Multi-PIE and 300VW (training partition) datasets.

 Should you use the code as is, please cite [1] and [2].
-Should you use your own initialisation system, please cite [1].
 The (bounding box) face detection utilises the DLIB library, and has been compiled only in Windows, and therefore is not yet available for Mac or Linux.
 Instead, the built-in Viola-Jones-based face detection system is used, which may result in a drop of performance.

 Contact: Enrique Sánchez-Lozano, Enrique.SanchezLozano@nottingham.ac.uk